HeringtonPress/OLC/Chapter01.md

 Mechanical (crossbow, musket) 1D12 damage, needs two hands, must take one action to recharge

-**Armor**
+### Armour

-All armor pieces reduce damage by 1, to a minnimum of 1, but also lowers your dexterity by 1 (down to 1).
-You can wear 3 pieces of armour at a time, Head, body, and extra.
+Armour pieces reduce damage by 1, to a minnimum of 1, but also lowers your dexterity by 1 (down to 1).
+You can wear 3 pieces of armour at a time; head, body, and misc.

+When an attack against you rolls max damage you must make a durability roll.

+**Helmet**

+**Breastplate**

+**Gauntlets**

+**Boots**

+**Pauldrons**

-**Shields** Like armour shields reduce damage taken by 1 and do not count towards your worn armour limit.
+**Shields** Like most armour shields reduce damage taken by 1 and do not count towards your worn armour limit but do require a free hand.
 Additionally a shield can be sundered.
 Breaking the shield but reducing the incoming damage of one attack by a d12 instead of 1.

 * * *